statisticsnorway/mimir/docs/Testing.md

 ## Performance testing with Gatling
 ### Setup
-- Download and unpack Gatling (open source package)[https://gatling.io/open-source/].
+- Download and unpack Gatling [open source package](https://gatling.io/open-source/).
 - Unzip the package in a suitable location (windows users are adviced to avoid C:\Programs and similar folders due to permission restrictions)
 - Delete the example "user-files" folder from the unzipped package
 - Either do one or the other of these: